0xpix/Hei-DataHub/docs/how-to/02-first-dataset.md

 Learn how to add a dataset to Hei-DataHub, understand the metadata fields, and follow best practices for creating high-quality catalog entries.

+**Note :** This is just a beta version of the feature, will add more form fields in future releases.

 ---

 ## Overview